karthimalyala/AuthExample/README.md

 React Components:

-Login.js - This component is to show login button Home.js - This is the page the app, redirects to after successful authentication PrivateRoute.js - This will check if the user is authenticated or not, it will block non authenticated users to access my home page authConfig.js - Oauth configurations like client id, Replace with your own client and Tenent ID congigurations or use ENV variables.
+Login.js - This component is to show login button.\
+Home.js - This is the page the app, redirects to after successful authentication.\
+PrivateRoute.js - This will check if the user is authenticated or not, it will block non authenticated users to access my home page.\
+authConfig.js - Oauth configurations like client id, Replace with your own client and Tenent ID congigurations or use ENV variables.\

 ## Available Scripts